Artistic Director

 Artistic Staff

 Norma Winslow Gabriel holds a BFA in Ballet from the University of Utah and a Master of Fine Arts in Dance Performance from Southern Methodist University.
-She has performed with Ballet West, the Dallas Ballet, Repertory Dance Company of the Southwest, Dancers Unlimited, Missouri Concert Ballet and Mid America Dance Company.
+She has performed with Ballet West, the Dallas Ballet, Repertory Dance Company of the Southwest, Dancers Unlimited, Missouri Concert Ballet, and Mid America Dance Company.
 Since 1984 she has taught at the Alexandra School of Ballet where her courses include ballet, modern dance, and character dance.
-As Ballet Mistress for the Alexandra Ballet Company since 1986 to the present, Ms Gabriel rehearses the Company in major productions as well as restaging works from repertoire and co-choreographing lecture-demonstrations.
-When Miss Alexandra reestablished a ballet program at the Center of Contemporary Arts in University City in 1989, Ms. Gabriel added classes at that location where she currently holds the position of Coordinator of Children’s Ballet.
+As Ballet Mistress for the Alexandra Ballet Company since 1986 to the present, Ms. Gabriel rehearses the Company in major productions, as well as restaging works from repertoire and co-choreographing lecture-demonstrations.

 Marek Cholewa is Associate Professor of Dance at Butler University in Indianapolis, Indiana.
 He obtained his Master’s Degree as Repetiteur and Choreographer in 1982 from the Rimsky-Korsakov State Conservatoire in St. Petersburg, Russia.
 Prior to that, he studied at the National School of Ballet in Poznan, Poland.
 He has served as assistant artistic director, master teacher, repetiteur, and choreographer for the National Ballet of Panama.
 From 1983 to 1985, he was the Dance Advisor for the Latin-American Dance Chapter to the Panamanian Ministry of Culture.
 As a professional choreographer, Mr. Cholewa’s work has been performed throughout the United States, Central and South America, and Europe.
 Among his many original works are the ballet-oratorio The Messiah, Simple Symphony, Danzon, and Dreaming with Open Eyes.